What are the Best Mountain Bikes Under $500? – 2017 (UPDATED)

 The frame and wheels should be made of aluminum or steel.
 The Merax® Finiss 26″ Aluminum 21 Speed Mountain Bike fits all these requirements.

 Want a high-price mountain bike?
-Click here Best Mountain Bikes Under 1000 Dollars.
+Take a look at Best Mountain Bikes Under $1000.